 It reduces Congressional experience; Congress is no place for on the job training.
 If a member of the House or Senate needs 6-10 years to gain experience, they are truly in the wrong position.

 In 2012, the Senate brought to the floor a bill to adopt an Amendment to the Constitution limiting the number of terms a Senator could serve.
-It was defeated 75-24.
+It was defeated 75-24 in one of the rare bi-partisan votes.

 Many groups, both left and right are once again advocating for Congressional term limits.
 We need to offer support to each of these groups regardless of ideology.